naamancurtis/bazaar/readme.md

 ## Running the App

-The app requires a running instance of PostGres, the easiest way to set this up is to run the `./scripts/init_db.sh` script, which will pull down the latest docker postgres image, start it up, and run the migrations.
+The app requires a running instance of Postgres, the easiest way to set this up is to run the `./scripts/init_db.sh` script, which will pull down the latest docker postgres image, start it up, and run the migrations.

+If you want the full stack, including the telemetry collector and telemetry backends, it's best to use the `docker-compose` file (which includes postgres, so skip the step above), start up the docker-compose file, migrate the database manually with `SKIP_DOCKER=true ./scripts/init_db.sh` and then run the application (either in Docker or locally).

 ### Docker